 Hot, tired and in dire need of a bathroom, I had been circling the Calistoga train depot in hopes of finding some relief.
 A tiny building located behind the depot that I had never noticed before beckoned.
 I wandered inside and immediately forgot about the bathroom.
 A vintage dining table was set with glassware.
 Wine bottles were artfully displayed.
 A low-slung upholstered chair invited me to sit and stay for a while.
+I had stumbled on Picayune Cellars.
 This was my kind of place, and I had almost missed it.

 As I made myself cozy in the window seat, Claire explained that she believes pairing wine and music is an excellent way to help people, perhaps uncomfortable with wine, to understand it better.
 Or, in her words, “I want to break the elitism of wine tasting and connect people to wine.”